The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 Memory & Feeling

-Was calmed by the creation of clear, limited powers.
+Was calmed by the creation of clear and limited powers.

 Meaning & Symbol